Table of Contents

 .jpg)

-The Harvard MBA GMAT score gives a clear idea of how competitive the Harvard Business School MBA program is.
-Based on the latest official class profile, Harvard does not set a minimum GMAT score and does not use a fixed cutoff.
-Instead, the school shares score ranges to show the overall academic level of the admitted class.
+The Harvard MBA GMAT score helps applicants understand how competitive admission to Harvard Business School really is.
+Based on the latest official Class of 2027 profile from Harvard Business School, the school does not set a minimum GMAT requirement.
+Instead of a fixed cutoff, Harvard shares score ranges to show the academic level of admitted students.

 Harvard MBA GMAT Score Overview